sitebay/docs/CONTRIBUTING.md

 ### Install Node.js

-To support the JavaScript runtime environment used by the Site Bay documentation site, Node.js must be installed on your system.
+To support the JavaScript runtime environment used by the SiteBay documentation site, Node.js must be installed on your system.

 #### Install Node.js on macOS and Linux